Pteropus: Smell

 Flying foxes rely heavily on their sense of smell.

 They have large olfactory bulbs to process scents.
 They use scent to locate food, for mothers to locate their pups, and for mates to locate each other.
 Males have enlarged androgen-sensitive sebaceous glands on their shoulders that they use for scent-marking their territories, particularly during the mating season.
-The secretions of these glands vary by species—of the 65 chemical compounds isolated from the glands of four species, no compound was found in all species.
+The secretions of these glands vary by species—of the 65 chemical compounds identified from the glands of four species, no compound was found in all species.
 Males also engage in "urine washing", meaning that they coat themselves in their own urine.

 Sight

 Flying foxes do not echolocate, and therefore rely on sight to navigate.
 Their eyes are relatively large and positioned on the front of their heads, giving them binocular vision.

 Like most mammals, though not primates, they are dichromatic.
 They have both rods and cones; they have "blue" cones that detect short-wavelength light and "green" cones that detect medium-to-long-wavelengths.
 The rods greatly outnumber the cones, however, as cones comprise only 0.5% of photoreceptors.
 Flying foxes are adapted to seeing in low-light conditions.